xhqiao89/rapidpy_docker_opengms/README.md

 ## Streamflow Prediction Web Service
 #### This is the source code for publishing the Dockerized streamflow prediction system as a web service in OpenGMS Wrapper System (OGMS-WS).
-OpenGMS is a platform for sharing geographic and environmental data and models among multi-disciplinary users.
-OGMS-WS is an open source software tool in OpenGMS platform used to publish models as web services.
+OGMS-WS is an open source software tool used to publish models as web services.
 It uses a standardized method to encapsulate models and deploy them as RESTful web services.

 #### The OGMS-WS software tool can be downloaded from https://geomodeling.njnu.edu.cn/Development/download (Tools->Model Service Container).